sdesai8/pharmacy_counting/README.md

 Main purpose of this coding challenge to assess coding skills and understanding of computer science fundamentals as they are both prerequisites of becoming a data engineer.
 As we are only allowed to use the default data structures that come with that programming language (you might use I/O libraries).
 For example, you can code in Python, but you should not use Pandas or any other external libraries.

+1. Error handling : File I/O and type casting errors, validation of input data.
+2. For a faster insertion and search, the Hash Table is implemented using built-in data type dictionary in python.
+3. Implemented using argparse, os, csv and decimal built-in python(3) libraries.

+# Run the Code

+To run the code, go to pharmacy_counting folder and run "./run.sh" : pharmacy_counting~$./run.sh
+(You may need to change the permission for run.sh script by using "chmod +x run.sh" command.)

+The Output can be found @pharmacy_counting/output/top_cost_drug.txt.

 # Output

-Your program needs to create the output file, `top_cost_drug.txt`, that contains comma (`,`) separated fields in each line.
+Output file is comma (`,`) separated fields in each line.

-Each line of this file should contain these fields:
+Each line of this file contain these fields:
 * drug_name: the exact drug name as shown in the input dataset
 * num_prescriber: the number of unique prescribers who prescribed the drug.
 For the purposes of this challenge, a prescriber is considered the same person if two lines share the same prescriber first and last names
 * total_cost: total cost of the drug across all prescribers